Certification ISO: What It Means, How It Works, and How to Get Certified

 • Products and services

-The scope determines what the auditor will assess.
+The scope determines what the auditor will assess and must align with operational reality.

 Step 2: Implement the Management System